Liam Payne: Investigation

 Authorities opened an investigation into Payne's death and conducted a post-mortem.
 Police said that several medications and energy supplements were found in his room, including clonazepam, and that a whiskey bottle was found in the courtyard where his body was recovered.
 Initial post-mortem examination indicated that Payne died from internal and external haemorrhages and multiple traumatic injuries.
 The forensic experts reported 25 injuries caused by the fall and said that Payne's traumatic brain injuries were "enough to cause death", with bleeding in his head and upper body contributing to his death.
 The examination found no signs of a fight and noted that Payne was alone in the room at the time of his death.

-The media incorrectly reported that Payne had "multiple substances" in his system when he died, including pink cocaine, crack cocaine, and benzodiazepine.
+The media initially reported that Payne had "multiple substances" in his system when he died, including pink cocaine, crack cocaine, and benzodiazepine.
 However, on 22 October, Argentina's public prosecutor's office clarified that the toxicology report was not yet complete and denied that any details had been disclosed.
 On the night of 23 October, a week after Payne's fall, Buenos Aires police raided the CasaSur Hotel, seeking documents and other information.
 A government official revealed police had seized items such as computers.
 Authorities requested the hotel hand over camera footage.
 On 7 November, prosecutors said that post-mortem toxicological exams on Payne showed "traces of alcohol, cocaine and a prescribed antidepressant" prior to his death.
 That same day, Argentine police charged three people with "abandonment of a person followed by death" and "supplying and facilitating the use of narcotics" over Payne's death.
 The suspects were identified as: a companion of Payne; a hotel employee who provided cocaine to Payne while he was at the hotel; and a drug dealer.
 On 8 January 2025, Payne's cause of death was confirmed in a UK inquest opening as polytrauma.